 AphasiaNZ aims to offer 2 Aphasia Days, or other aphasia events, each year.
 These events are for people with and affected by aphasia as well as professionals working in the area.

-Keep checking back here to find out what’s coming up in 2021 – updates available soon.
+Keep checking back here to find out what’s coming up – updates available soon.

 If you would like an event in your region, email email@example.com to let us know!